mywdka/plotterturtle/README.md

 ## Interactive mode

 To make the plotter execute the commands on the fly, change the `OFFLINE = True` to `False` in the plotterturtle.py file.

+---

+Written by Thomas Rutgers for the Willem de Kooning Academy, Rotterdam